bearfact/calvin-and-hobbes/README.md

 #### Services
-* Makes use of models, and other services, to persist and read data.
+* Makes use of models, and other child services, to persist and read data.
+* Child services are those that should not be accessed directly, only through this parent, think has one relationships.
 * Should not throw http errors

 #### Models